marcelmazon/rosicrucian-literature/en/student-a/the-musical-scale-and-the-scheme-of-evolution.md

 person who gave them birth, it is a comparatively easy matter for the trained occultist to trace them to their source the originator.

-Thought forms lack spontaneity; they act more r less like automatons.
+Thought forms lack spontaneity; they act more or less like automatons.
 They move and act in one direction only, according to the will of the thinker, which is the motive power within them.

 No one who has not made a study of it can guess how many people are activated by thought forms which they think are their own, but which as a